The Footwear Once Worn By Men And Women In India

 The use of footwear in India can be traced way back to 200 BC.
 We can see features of the kings wearing boots in various coins and paintings of the Kushan period (130 BC to 185 AD) and the Gupta period (320 to 550 AD).
-In ancient times, wearing leather was not considered good in India as the cow was considered as scared hence sandles made of wood, plant fibers, metals were used.
+In ancient times, wearing leather was not considered good in India as the cow was considered as scared hence sandal made of wood, plant fibers, metals were used.

 The history of footwear goes back to the centuries-old Vedic period.

-Some of the written evidence are.
+Some of the written evidence is.

 As per great epic Ramayana, Bharata returned from Chitrakuta carrying the Rama’s paduka (toe-knob sandal or khadau) and ruled the Ayodhya after placing the paduka on a throne in Nandigram, as Rama’s proxy.
 Ravana also holds an umbrella and wears shoes while assuming the form of ascetic for Sita’s abduction.

 According to Mahabharata, once Jamadagni got enraged seeing her wife Renuka exhausted in the scorching sun and started sending arrows against Sun god.
 Then Sun god presented him with a pair of sandals and an umbrella to protect against the heat from below and above.
-In this great epic, shoes (upnate) and sandal or toe knob sandal (paduka or padu) are clearly differentiated.
+In this great epic, shoes (upnate) and sandal or toe knob sandals (paduka or padu) are clearly differentiated.
 It also mentions that footwear stealer is born as an “Otikyata” (a lizard)

 In Shrimad Bhagwat Puran, Lord Vamana is mentioned wearing an umbrella and shoes.
 Lord Krishna never wore shoes while herding the cows.

 While leaving the princely life in the 5th century BC, Lord Buddha is mentioned in scriptures having taken off his sandals.